johnshearing/PrivateKeyVault/README.md

 Keep a version of this on an online machine and one on the air-gapped machine for comparison.
 That will make it possible to compare imported smart contract code with code sent to ensure nothing has changed.

-Look into posting a smart contract using offline transaction screen.
+Test posting a smart contract using offline transaction screen.

-Done: Figure out how to pass large contracts out of the brick using multiple qr-codes.

 Not Now: Disable the notice that MEW is not connected to the Internet.
 It will always be offline so there is no need for the message.
 Maybe keep the message.
 It's an extra check to ensure that the brick is not connecting to the net.

 Not Now: Trying to remove the ENS tab:
 Right now the screen used to access the Ethereum Name Service will not disappear when **mew** is set to false in globalService.js
 Taylor says it will be complicated to remove this particular tab.
 She suggested wiping the tab clear and using it for something else.
 Perhaps I can use this tab for implementing secure messaging.

-#### Possible changes to the packaging
-The version with built in printer is already created.

-The small printerless version is as follows: Think simple, small, thin, pocket sized digital camera - that will be the final form of the secure brick.
-A camera on the front (no zoom, nothing fancy) and a touch screen on the back.
-No buttons (maybe one for power).
-The package will be waterproof, Tempest certified, and cheap to make.
-The parts have already arrived

-As small laptop version is also in the works.

-#### Issues

 #### Scratch Pad below of notes and current work.